myblockchainx/online_wallet_pro/CONTRIBUTING.md

 # Contributing to NEAR

-NEAR welcomes help in many forms including development, code review, documentation improvements, and outreach.
+CBASE welcomes help in many forms including development, code review, documentation improvements, and outreach.
 Please visit [the contribution overview](https://docs.nearprotocol.com/docs/contribution/contribution-overview) for more information.

 ## Using Github issues and pull requests